charmplusplus/charm/doc/debugger/manual.rst

 Once the debugger’s GUI loads, the programmer triggers the program execution by clicking the *Start* button.
 When starting by command line, the application is automatically started.
-The program starts off displaying the user and system entry points as a list of check boxes, freezing at the onset.
+The program begins by displaying the user and system entry points as a list of check boxes, pausing at the onset.
 The user could choose to set breakpoints by clicking on the corresponding entry points and kick off execution by clicking the *Continue* Button.
 Figure :numref:`snapshot3` shows a snapshot of the debugger when a breakpoint is reached.
 The program freezes when a breakpoint is reached.

-Clicking the *Freeze* button during the execution of the program freezes execution, while *Continue* button resumes execution. *Quit* button can be used to abort execution at any point of time.
+Clicking the *Freeze* button during the execution of the program freezes execution, while *Continue* button resumes execution.
+The *Quit* button can be used to abort execution at any point of time.
 Entities (for instance, array elements) and their contents on any processor can be viewed at any point in time during execution as illustrated in Figure